 Store Your Lawn Mower Inside

-Most lawn mowers don’t take up too much space, so you can store them in your shed or your garage.
+Most lawn mowers don’t take up too much space, so you should be able to make room to store them (and hopefully still have extra room in your shed or garage to rent out!).
 Riding mower storage ideas require more space, so you may need to dedicate more garage space or consider off-site storage.
 No matter where you store your mower, keep the storage space clean and dry.

 Cover the Mower With a Tarp